 You supported a lot of people during the pandemic lockdown.
 How did you get support and practice self-care?

 I have a bunch of good friends, and I met my partner just before the lockdown.
 They gave me a lot of support.
 When we could, we would go for a walk in the ‘backyard’ of our university where there's a beautiful view of the lake.
 I also dance in a local dance crew.
 Even though there was no training or performances, I still managed to practise my hip hop, jazz and K-pop.

 Whenever I felt down during the lockdown, I learned to adjust myself in the face of the difficulties.
 I sought support from others and from within myself and spread the strengths I gained from these experiences by supporting others.

-Highly Commended: Oscar Zi Zhao Ong from Malaysia
+Highly Commended: Oscar Zi Shao Ong from Malaysia

 Oscar was flying back to Adelaide for his PhD studies when the COVID-19 pandemic started to spread in Australia.
 As the Postgraduate member of the university’s Academic Board, he immediately began advocating for students.
 He worked with the university to introduce their COVID-19 Student Support Package (SSP).
 As the immediate past president of the Adelaide University Union, and the newly elected President of the Student Representative Council (SRC), Oscar worked with his colleagues to make sure the SSP provided students with the financial, wellbeing and academic support they needed.

 Oscar knew international students were particularly vulnerable as they couldn’t access government programs such as JobKeeper.
 He’s tried his best to support positive changes to international students’ lives and says his good relationships across the university helped him advocate for his peers.View all News